 Don’t Rush It

-So many times, I have heard people express their eagerness for their children to grow-up, graduate high school, go away to college, get jobs and move out of the house.
+So many times, I’ve heard people express their eagerness for their children to grow-up, graduate high school, go away to college, get jobs and move out of the house.
 All of those things are wonderful milestones, but I could never understand the hurry.
 What about just enjoying them, and having them around no matter what the time frame?

 In the grand scheme of things, if we are lucky, we have our children with us for the first 18 years of their lives.
 When you think about it, if we live to be 80, we have only had our children physically with us for such a short period of that time.
 I say, don’t wish it away.
 Don’t rush it.
 Embrace it!
 Every single year with your children is a gift.